JeromeMartinez/MediaInfoLib_Demos/Doc/ReadGrowing.md

 - `-i`: count of bytes ignoring -t value ("burst")
 - `-c`: count of repetitions of InputFileName
 - `-q`: create a sequence of files instead of an unique file
+- `-w`: write begin of the output file with new content\
 - `-s`: short form of log (only a period)
 - `-l`: file instead of standard output